Stickerpants/game-of-assessment/Projects/Project_GameOfLife.md

 ##Extension 2

-Notes:
-* Not compatible with Extension 1.

 Consider different ways of handling the edges of the grid.
 What if the grid were to "wrap" around, and consider cells from the opposite side of the grid?
 Implement this "wrap-around" grid handling as an optional strategy in your program.

+Notes:
+* Not compatible with Extension 1.

 ##Extension 3

 The Game of Life is a specific configuration of something called a "Cellular Automaton".
 Different rules arise in different simulations.
 Implement the ability for a user to specify the rules for themselves, in a file.
 The program should read the rule file to determine how to mutate the world.
 The rules shall be specified using the language below, and it's up to you to parse the language.

-Language specification:
+The language has two types of statements.

+* A semicolon (`;`) denotes a comment.
+We ignore everything that follows a semicolon.
-	; Denotes comment - ignore everything that follows CELL (ALIVE/DEAD) -> (ALIVE/DEAD) IF N IS [(LESS THAN/GREATER THAN) [OR EQUAL TO]] <integer>)
+* CELL (ALIVE/DEAD) -> (ALIVE/DEAD) IF N IS [(LESS THAN/GREATER THAN) [OR EQUAL TO]] <integer>)
+	* This is a cell directive.
+The first part describes what state applies to the cell. `ALIVE -> DEAD` means we should apply this rule to cells that are alive, and kill it if the condition holds.
+	* The second part is the condition, which performs a test on a number of neighbors.
+We can test for strict inequality using `LESS THAN` or `GREATER THAN`, or the similar `LESS THAN OR EQUAL TO`.
+We can also test for exact matches using `IS`.

-Here's the Game of Life rule-set written in the language:
+Here's the Game of Life rule-set written in the language.

 ```
 ; These are the rules for the Game of Life.